quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 Endpoints that receive the grease_quic_bit transport parameter from a peer SHOULD set the QUIC Bit to an unpredictable value unless another extension assigns specific meaning to the value of the bit.
+When not constrained to provide a specific value, endpoints can set the QUIC Bit to a fresh random value for each packet.

 Endpoints can set the QUIC Bit to 0 on all packets that are sent after receiving and processing transport parameters.
 This could include Initial, Handshake, and